NyanSatan/Anya/README.md

 ## Usage
 ### Requirements
 * Compiled Anya
-* Astris
+* Astris (Yukon tools or later)

 ### Usage
 First of all, you need to put your device into Anya mode (basically SecureROM DFU with custom USB control request handler) via Astris:
 ```
 ANYA_PAYLOAD=path/to/desired/payload astris --script path/to/anya.ax
 ```
 ***Warning**: this will force reset your device!
-Better put your device into iBoot recovery or SecureROM DFU mode before doing this!*
+Better put your device into iBoot recovery or SecureROM DFU mode before doing this!
+On devices with a display the DFU mode is strictly recommended, otherwise you'll see weird glitches on it or even potentially damage it!*

 Upon successful execution you will get a log like this one:
 ```